 The corporate objectives are used as performance measures under our short-term incentive (STI) plan.
-The table on pages 78 and 79 lists our 2018 corporate objectives and weightings, and the threshold, target, maximum and actual performance against these objectives under the STI plan.
+The STI scorecard on pages 84 and 85 lists our 2019 corporate objectives and weightings, and the threshold. target, maximum, and actual performance against these objectives under the STI plan.

-Under our PSU plan, we assess performance over a three-year period based on three objectives, including relative TSR.
+Under our PSU plan, we assess performance over a three-year period based on three objectives.
 These objectives were recommended by management, reviewed by the human resources and compensation committee, and then recommended to the board for approval.
-The table on page 75 sets out the measures for PSUs granted in 2018.
+The table on page 80 sets out the measures for PSUs granted in 2019.

-PSU awards granted in 2016 were measured against three performance targets.
-They vested on December 31, 2018 and were paid out early in 2019 based on our performance against those three targets for the three-year performance period (see pages 80 to 82 for the performance assessment and details of the payout).
+PSU awards granted in 2017 were measured against three performance measures.
+They vested on December 31, 2019 and were paid out early in 2020, based on our performance against those three targets for the three-year performance period (see pages 86 to 88 for the performance assessment and details of the payout).

-Performance measures under our STI and PSU plans are linked to our strategic plan to ensure our long-term growth and focus on creating shareholder value.
+Performance measures under our STI and PSU plans are linked to our strategic plan to ensure our long-term growth and focus on creating long-term value.
 The better we perform, the greater the potential to realize a higher payout value.